Sam Walsh (footballer): AFL career

 Sam was awarded with the 2019 AFL rising star.

 After a promising season in 2020, which culminated in his finishing second in the Carlton Best and Fairest, Walsh exploded in season 2021, garnering his maiden All Australian selection, his first John Nicholls Medal as the Carlton Football Club Best and Fairest, and finishing fourth in the Brownlow Medal.

+In 2020, despite having only had a short career at that point, he was named in the St Joseph’s College team of champions, recognising the best VFL/AFL players to have attended the school.

 In February 2022, Walsh signed a 4 year extension to stay with the Blues until at least the end of 2026.